stakater/mto-docs/content/integrations/openbao/adr/0002-vco-fork-vs-cherrypick.md

    // Apache-2.0
    ```

-1. Write controllers against our bao client.
-Use VCO's controllers as a reference; translate SDK calls to `baoclient.Client` and fit our existing status/finalizer patterns.
+1. Write controllers against our OpenBao client.
+Use `VCO`'s controllers as a reference; translate SDK calls to `baoclient.Client` and fit our existing status/finalizer patterns.

 1. Ship a `NOTICE` file and `THIRD_PARTY_NOTICES.md` listing every copied file and its source SHA.